zcash/librustzcash/zcash_extensions/README.md

 at your option.

-Downstream code forks should note that 'zcash_client_backend' depends on the 'orchard' crate, which is licensed under the [Bootstrap Open Source License](https://github.com/zcash/orchard/blob/main/LICENSE-BOSL).
+Downstream code forks should note that 'zcash_extensions' depends on the 'orchard' crate, which is licensed under the [Bootstrap Open Source License](https://github.com/zcash/orchard/blob/main/LICENSE-BOSL).
 An [exception](https://github.com/zcash/orchard/blob/main/COPYING) is